-As a department we approach ideas in many exciting and challenging ways, and as a student here you’ll have the freedom to cultivate your own creative and intellectual identity.
+We approach ideas in exciting and challenging ways and as a student you’ll have the freedom to cultivate your own intellectual and creative interests.

 "There are so many exciting and engaging projects that have not only interested and challenged me but have also made me re-examine my theoretical and physical methodologies concerning drama and theatre arts."

 MA Performance Making alumna Alina Dheere Babaletsos is showing her solo show non performer: I Was less Than Amazing at the Camden People's Theatre this month.
 Click here for more information.